sternenseemann/cl-ca/README.md

 # cl-ca: common lisp cellular automata

-cl-ca is a common lisp library for simply implementing programs using cellular automata (e. g.
+cl-ca is a common lisp library for implementing programs using cellular automata (e. g.
 Conway's game of life).

 ## usage
 There some [example programs](./examples) to introduce you.

-Also it might help to read the actual source code (don't worry: It isn't too much) and the following chapter here.
-(more detailed documentation is about to come)
+Most functions also include a docstring.

 ## architecture
 cl-ca is build around three functions which access the hash table all automata are stored in.
 This hash-table is located in a closure, therefore only these